-2 teens killed in suspected DUI crash in Castle Rock were about to start senior year
+2 teens killed in suspected DUI crash near Castle Rock were about to start senior year

 CASTLE ROCK, Colo.
-(KKTV) - Two teens were killed in a head-on collision with an alleged drunk driver in Castle Rock Saturday morning.
+(KKTV) - Two teens were killed in a head-on collision with an alleged drunk driver in Douglas County Saturday morning.

-According to Colorado State Patrol, the suspect was traveling in the wrong direction when he crashed into a pickup carrying four 17-year-olds.
+According to Colorado State Patrol, the suspect was traveling in the wrong direction on an I-25 frontage road just south of Castle Rock when he crashed into a pickup carrying four 17-year-olds.
 The suspect was in a Toyota SUV and the teens in a Honda Ridgeline.

 “Our driver of the Toyota was initially southbound, went into the northbound oncoming lane,” said Trooper Josh Lewis with State Patrol.
 “That’s when the 17-year-old male driver of the Honda attempted to avoid a collision but the front of the Toyota hit the passenger side of the Honda.”

 Troopers say none of the passengers were wearing seat belts and all were seriously hurt on impact.